victorporof/Sublime-HTMLPrettify/README.md

     "html":
     {
-        // Rules added here apply only to HTML files.
-They take precedence over all
+        // Rules added here apply only to HTML-like files, as determined by the
+        // rules specified for `global_file_rules` in the plugin settings.
+They
-        // of the settings in the 'all' category above.
+        // take precedence  over all of the settings in the 'all' category above.

         // You can add other .jsbeautifyrc rules in this section too.